WIND AND SEA joins hands with artist Li Hanqiang to create the latest joint series | Hypebeast-breakinglatest.news-Breaking Latest News

-Li Hanqiang, a Taiwanese artist living in Japan, brought in the joint series with Supreme last spring and summer.
-This time, he and Takashi Kumagai (Takashi Kumagai) are in charge of the street brand WIND AND SEA to create a new joint series.
-The latest joint series will be held at WIND AND SEA Meguro, Tokyo Exhibition “LEEandsea”.
+After the Japanese artist Li Hanqiang brought the joint series with Supreme last spring and summer, this time he and Takashi Kumagai (Takashi Kumagai) are in charge of the street brand WIND AND SEA to create a new joint series, and will hold the latest joint exhibition at WIND AND SEA Tokyo Meguro “LEE and sea”.

-In this creation of artist Li Hanqiang, acrylic paints are used to present signs, stickers, road signs and other various street-made objects.
-In addition to the difference in brush strokes, when presenting street spray paint and graffiti, they will also be adjusted through adjustments.
-The concentration of acrylic pigments is restored in a layer-by-layer manner.
+In this creation of the artist Li Hanqiang, acrylic paints are used to present various street objects such as signboards, stickers, and road signs.
+By adjusting the concentration of acrylic pigments, it is restored in a layer-by-layer manner.
 There are also easter eggs hidden in the works, such as stickers with “Dude X”, “Zombie” and “I LOVE MY LIFE ENJOY”, etc., which are in line with Li Hanqiang’s vocabulary about Shibuya’s feelings, and also include the Japanese “Enyi” 0″, used to describe the immorality of modern people.
 The details that are close to daily topics also echo Li Hanqiang’s impression of the WIND AND SEA brand’s kindness and life.

-This joint series launched a total of 15 neutral items such as Hoodie, shirts, sweaters, long-sleeved Tees, short-sleeved Tees, and tote bags.
-It will be officially launched on April 8, including online stores and WIND AND SEA Tokyo.
-Kuromoto store, Osaka Minamihorie store.
+This joint series has launched a total of 15 neutral items such as Hoodie, shirt, sweater, long-sleeved Tee, short-sleeved Tee, and tote bag.
+It will be officially launched on April 8, including online stores and WIND AND SEA Tokyo Meguro main store, Osaka Minamihorie store.
 In addition, the WIND AND SEA Tokyo Meguro store will also open a week-long “LEEandsea” exhibition on the day of the sale.
 At that time, you will have the opportunity to have a close look at the two original paintings of this joint name, as well as other unpublished works.

 WIND AND SEA Tokyo Meguro Store